d3rbastl3r/-configuration/README.md

-# -configuration
+# Configuration Repository
-This Repository contains the configuration information for different environments / tools
+This Repository contains the configuration information for different environments / tools.